al1fandi/biodiversity-project/README.md

 * The libraries used were matplotlib, scipy, pandas, and numpy.

 ## Project Goals
+Central question:
-The main objectives as an analyst will be understanding characteristics about the species and their conservations status, and those species and their relationship to the national parks.
-Some questions that are posed:
+**Understanding characteristics about the species and their conservations status, and those species and their relationship to the National Parks.**

+Other question:
 * What is the distribution of conservation status for species?
 * Are certain types of species more likely to be endangered?
 * Are the differences between species and their conservation status significant?